 Many organizations still have inconsistent information across their business.
 For instance, if the ‘Accounts’ department and call center access two different databases that are not integrated, customers with a billing question are not likely to get a precise answer if they approach the call center for help.
 Such problems may look small on the surface but can add up over time, resulting in major customer satisfaction and retention issues.
 Thus, it can ultimately affect revenues and market share adversely.

 An ERP system automatically processes transactions and generates audit and financial reports.
 By implementing an ERP solution, you can make the accounting process more accurate, faster and smoother than before.
+Having accurate data, you will be able to write more accurate accounting services proposal as well.

 Better Performance Measurement: